andrey-kofnov/K-Series_TOPML/README.md

 1) req.txt - requirements-file for python to execute "main.py"
-2) main.py - .py-file with all mathematical logic and with benchmarks from Table 5 (page 14) of the "Supplementary Material.pdf" and real-data benchmark (see Figure 4 of main paper);
-uses "ort_poly2.py" and "Bivariate_normal_distribution.py"
+2) main.py - .py-file with all mathematical logic and with benchmarks from Table 1. uses "ort_poly2.py" and "Bivariate_normal_distribution.py"
 3) ort_poly2.py - python code to carry our Polynomial chaos expansion
 4) "Bivariate_normal_distribution.py" - self-written code to implement bivariate normal distribution